 As part of Los Angeles Unified School District's efforts to provide the safest possible environment in which to learn and work, all District employees were required to be fully vaccinated against COVID-19 no later than November 15, 2021.
-This requirement also applies to District partners, contractors, volunteers, colocated charter school employees, and other adults who provide services on District property.
-The COVID-19 vaccine is highly encouraged for students ages 5-18, but not required at this time.
+This requirement also applies to District partners, contractors, volunteers, co-located charter school employees, and other adults who provide services on District property.
+The COVID-19 vaccine is highly encouraged for all eligible students, but not required at this time.

-The District's student and employee vaccination policy applies to all LAUSD-authorized independent charter schools and charter schools authorized by other chartering authorities occupying LAUSD facilities.
+The District's employee vaccination policy applies to all LAUSD-authorized independent charter schools and charter schools authorized by other chartering authorities occupying LAUSD facilities.